hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 }
 ```

-## That Darn Property 3
+## 該死的特性三 (That Darn Property 3)

 The 3rd property said that the world can only be in one state at any given moment in time.
 I haven't solved that one yet and here's why it's a problem

 ```scala
 class Evil_v1 extends IOApplication_v1 {